adamgoose/saasframe/readme.md

 You can configure Sentry however you'd like.
 Head over to [the Sentry documetation](http://docs.cartalyst.com/sentry-2) for more information.
 Here, we'll just discuss what's available for you to configure in Saas Frame.

 The `route` option lets you decide where you would like the automation of Saas Frame to occur.
 This is where you will point your Stripe webhooks.
 For example, if the `route` configuration is set to 'saasframe', you should point your Stripe webhooks to 'http://yourdomain.com/saasframe'.

+> Keep in mind that Stripe requires the https:// protocol for production webhooks.
+However, http:// is just fine for development.

 You'll also need to give Saas Frame your Stripe API keys.
 If you don't know where to get these, head over to [the Stripe Documetation](https://stripe.com/docs/tutorials/dashboard#api-keys) for more information.